MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 Operations are the core of Q#, roughly analogous to functions in other languages.
-Each Q# source file may define any number of operations, including none if the file only defines one or more user-defined types.
+Each Q# source file may define any number of operations, including none.

 An operation definition consists of the keyword `operation`, followed by the symbol that is the operation’s name,